 Konstantinovka overview

-The population of Konstantinovka city is about 80,000 (2010).
+The population of Konstantinovka is about 73,000 (2017), the area - 66 sq. km.

-The phone code is +380 6272; the postal codes are 85100-85129.
+The phone code - +380 6272, the postal codes - 85100-85129.

 Konstantinovka history

-In the years of rapid industrialization zinc plant was built (“Ukrzinc” today), refractory products plant, large bakery.
-In the 1930’s the ruby stars of Moscow Kremlin, the sarcophagus of the Lenin mausoleum, a crystal fountain for the World Exhibition in New York were produced by the enterprises of Konstantinovka.
+In the 1930s, the ruby stars for the Moscow Kremlin, the sarcophagus for the Lenin Mausoleum, stained glass for the Moscow Metro stations, the crystal fountain for the World Exhibition in New York were produced in Konstantinovka.

 Konstantinovka views

-Konstantinovka city entrance sign
+Konstantinovka entrance sign

 Author: Valeriy Dudush